OneIdentity/safeguard-bash/samples/event-handling/generic-event-handling/README.md

 Where, the `...` is replaced with whatever command you would like to send.

-Your handler script may call Safeguard as many times as is necessary to accomplish whatever you'd like to do to react to the event.
+Your handler script is not limited to calling `invoke-safeguard-method.sh` one time.
+It may call Safeguard as many times as is necessary to accomplish whatever you'd like to do to react to the event.